xbouteiller/GompertzFit/README.md

 #### Publication:

-If you are using this Bayesian Mixed Model, please cite:
+If you are using this code for fitting sigmoid funtions, please cite:

 >Bouteiller XP, Barraquand F, Garnier-Géré P, Harmand N, Laizet Y, Raimbault A, Segura R, Lassois L, Monty A, Verdu C, Mariette S & Porté AJ (2018) No evidence for genetic differentiation in juvenile traits between Belgian and French populations of the invasive tree *Robinia pseudoacacia*.
 Plant Ecology and Evolution.